-This special mode allows 'single-stepping' in an auto scan conversion mode.
-Any combination of the eight input channels can be selected for conversion.
+This special mode allows "single-stepping" in an auto scan conversion mode.
+Any combination of the four input channels can be selected for conversion.
 After each channel is converted, an interrupt is generated, if enabled, and the A/D waits for the next start condition.
 The result of each channel is placed in the result register which corresponds to the selected input channel (See Table 7).
 May be used with any of the start modes.
-This mode is selected by clearing the BURSTO, SCCO, and SCANO bits in the ADMODA register.
+This mode is selected by clearing the BURSTx, SCCx, and SCANx bits in the ADMODA register which correspond to the ADC in use.